haskell/haddock/doc/markup.rst

           b  -- ^ This is the documentation for the argument of type 'b'

-There is one edge case that is handled differently: only one ``-- ^`` annotation occuring after the constructor and all its arguments is applied to the constructor, not its last argument: ::
+There is one edge case that is handled differently: only one ``-- ^`` annotation occurring after the constructor and all its arguments is applied to the constructor, not its last argument: ::

     data T a b